-Commerce Bank had multiple employee referral programs throughout their lines of business.
+A major midwestern bank had multiple employee referral programs throughout their lines of business.
 Each line of business had different program rules, referral award amounts, and communication plans.
 Most employees were only aware of referral opportunities in their immediate business area.
-Through these decentralized and disjointed programs, Commerce Bank was only hiring 27% of their external hires through referrals.
+Through these decentralized and disjointed programs, the bank was only hiring 27% of their external hires through referrals.
 By analyzing employee data, they uncovered that referral hires had longer tenure and better performance than external hires from other sources.
 Thus, improving the referral program became a top priority.

 HireClix’s consulting team partnered with the bank's talent acquisition team to build a centralized bank-wide referral program.
 After conducting surveys, employee and talent acquisition team focus groups, and several executive interviews, the strategic consulting team designed a referral program that:

 - STANDARDIZED PROGRAM RULES ACROSS THE BANK